A portrait of lifelong learning is now possible with

 Working together, we can help transform the education system and align learning to workforce needs.
 Become part of the solution by joining the collaboration.

-The annual IMS Digital Credentials Summit brings together educators and employers to advance groundbreaking work with digital credentials and workforce partnerships.
-The upcoming Summit is a virtual event, 1-4 March 2021.
-See the agenda and presentations from the 2020 Summit here.
+The IMS Digital Credentials Summit is the only event that brings together educators and employers to advance groundbreaking work with digital credentials and workforce partnerships.
+The Summit takes place annually in February/March.
+Registered attendees of the 2021 virtual Summit can access session recordings here.

 The Talent Continuum is an expert advisory council for IMS skills and digital credentials standards.
 Bringing industry and academia innovators together to help remove silos between learning organizations and employers.
 Get involved today.
 Learn more here.